fahrulpens/declarative-ui-smells-dataset/README.md

 > [1] F. F. Hardiansyah, D. Siahaan, and M. Aritsugi, “Evaluating Deep Learning Models for Declarative UI Code Smell Detection,” in *2026 International Conference on Smart Computing, IoT, and Machine Learning (SIML)*, 2026.

-A machine-readable citation file will be provided in `CITATION.cff`.
+A machine-readable citation file is provided in `CITATION.cff`.

 ---